 3.B.
 Comply with legal obligations that require Data Controllers to collect and/or further process certain types of Personal Data (“Compliance”);

 3.C.
 Prevent or detect any misuse of the Website, or any fraudulent activity and therefore enable the Data Controller to protect themselves before the courts (“Misuse/Fraud”).

 4. Legal basis and mandatory and/or optional nature of processing

 According to the purposes specified in paragraph 3 above, the Controller processes your Personal Data according to the following legal basis:

-Provision of Service: processing for this purpose is necessary to be able to deliver the Services you request and, therefore, to perform the contract that you are a party to.
+Provision of Service: processing for this purpose is necessary to be able to provide you the Services and, therefore, to perform a contract or in order to take steps prior to entering into a contract.
 You are not required to give your Personal Data to the Controller for this purpose, but failure to do so means we will not be able to provide you with the Service.

 Compliance: processing in this case is necessary for the purposes of carrying out legal obligations, where applicable.
 When you give your Personal Data to the Controller, they must be processed according to the applicable law, which means they may be stored and disclosed to the Authorities for accounting, taxation or other kinds of legal obligations.